Eclipse Black Beans

 are a mid-season bean maturing in 91 days.
 It has a consistently high canning quality.
 Its grain type is excellent and the determinate bush produces good yields with low levels of field loss during harvest.
 Cabernet is resistant to BCMV.

-Red Rover Red Kidney Beans
+Red Cedar Dark Red Kidney Beans

 Light Red Kidney Beans